 2. Gleim Essay Wizard

-These online courses provide two practice CMA exam essay scenarios (with 1-4 questions each) for every study unit (altogether 20 essays) to train you on how to maximize your points given your knowledge of the subject matter on essays.
+These online courses provide two sample CMA exam essay questions (specifically, 2 scenarios with 1-4 questions each) for every study unit (altogether 20 essays) to train you on how to maximize your points given your knowledge of the subject matter on essays.

 They also show you the format (e.g. how to write out the calculations) in the answer explanations.